 For the purposes of state sales tax calculations, the 1 percent transient room tax should be reported as part of taxable receipts just as the locally assessed transient room tax is currently reported.

-Tax receipts from this tax are deposited into the Tourism, Meeting and Convention Marketing Fund administered by the Commerce Cabinet.
+Tax receipts from this tax are deposited into the Tourism, Meeting and Convention Marketing Fund administered by the Tourism, Arts and Heritage Cabinet.
 This fund shall be used for the sole purpose of marketing and promoting tourism in the Commonwealth including expenditures to market and promote events and venues related to meetings, conventions, trade shows, cultural activities, historical sites, recreation, entertainment, natural phenomena, areas of scenic beauty, craft marketing, and any other economic activity that brings tourists and visitors to the Commonwealth.